128technology/docs/docs/plugin_wireguard.md

 ## Wireguard Basics

 Wireguard operates using [cryptokey routing](https://www.wireguard.com/#cryptokey-routing), which provides device-to-edge security with a 128T service centric fabric.
-For any wireguard peer to securely communicate with another, a [Curve25519](https://tools.ietf.org/html/rfc7748) public/private keypair is generated, and each endpoint must must be configured minimally with the public key of the peer, and the prefixes that are allowed to be sent to the peer.
+For any wireguard peer to securely communicate with another, a [Curve25519](https://tools.ietf.org/html/rfc7748) public/private keypair is generated.
+Each endpoint wishing to form a peering relationship must be configured minimally with the public key of the peer, and the prefixes that are allowed to be sent to the peer.

 When a 128T router is configured for wireguard, it will generate a public key which can be configured in remote endpoints that are to peer with it.
 Additionally serivce prefixes that should be sent to the 128T router by a wireguard peer, can be configured as allowed IPs.